tsujamin/srs-hhvm-notebook/notes.md

 singletons like the memory manager, so that they could have a consistent method of accessing inner data.

+The build is stored as a git bundle.
+To extract it, run `git bundle unbundle /path/to/memory_tracking.gitbundle` while in a HHVM repository.

 An attempt at instrumenting malloc() directly ran into complications after HHVM turned out to be dependent on certain jemalloc-based functions behaving in a particular manner.
 This may have been an artefact of poor instrumentation,